 The background shall be measured and reported at a TPN10 and SPN10 concentration basis at standard conditions.
 The testing facility shall apply the following procedure:

-(a) Perform a zero verification of the particle number counter.
-Apply a filter of appropriate performance at the inlet of the particle number counter as per the equipment manufacturer’s specification and record the PN concentration.
+(a) Perform a zero verification of the particle number counter (PNC).
+Apply a filter of appropriate performance at the inlet of the PNC per the equipment manufacturer’s specification and record the PN concentration.
 The reading shall not exceed 0.2 #/cm³.
-Upon removal of the filter, the particle number counter shall show an increase in measured concentration and a return to ≤ 0.2 #/cm³ on the replacement of the filter.
+Upon removal of the filter, the PNC shall show an increase in measured concentration and a return to ≤ 0.2 #/cm³ on the replacement of the filter.
 The PN measurement device shall not report any errors;

 (b) Measure the average value of both TPN10 (TPN10b#) and SPN10 (SPN10b#) background concentrations at the system and test levels following paragraphs 7.2.2.2.1. and 7.2.2.2.2.
 Report the background values in particle number concentration (#/Ncm3) as specified in Table 13.6. in paragraph 13.4.;